davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/set-goal.md

 Said another way, what makes a "variation" on one goal any different than a completely different goal?
 Is there some magical "distance" between the two goals that makes them variations on the same goal rather than completely separate goals?

+We can't compare models via their loss functions for the same reason we can't compare people who disagree about what they regard as valuable.
+When comparing models, we often come up with some "evaluation" function that provides rigid objectivity in the presence of shifting values.
+It's better to make datasets easy to visualize and model predictions easy to interpret, which allows for a changing market.
+It's always possible to come up with at least one number that shows improvement, which you can come up with after you are convinced of improvement yourself.